MilesRomney/MastMedia/_posts/2018-12-17-micro-docs-contest-2019.md

 # Submissions

 Video: All submissions must be a video documentary between 5 and 15 minutes in length, at least 1080p in resolution (4k preferred), should be accurate, should be emotionally impactful but avoid hyperbole, should touch the history, reality, challenges, progress of, or potential solutions to, racism and inequality.
 Depicting emotionally difficult subject matter is in keeping with the spirit of the contest, but providing a ray of hope is highly encouraged.
 We’re looking to inspire people to betterment, and not inadvertently exacerbate hate.

-Submissions will be accepted through https://contests.mastmedia.org beginning on 1 January, 2019.

 # Awards